RAIMUNDOS54/api2/README.md

 It was nice to take this little dive in the Java world.
 Thanks for the opportunity.
 I hope you guys like the .NET 7 example as well.
 Since you mentioned, I thought it would be a good idea to use the rest of the time after I was healed not investing in the Spring Cloud, but showing a new technology for you guys (I guess, at least for me it is) that I tend to trust and intend to use a lot in the future (even though I don't have any preferences).

 Once again, thanks, and let me know if you guys want to talk about anything about me, what was done, why and such.
 It was a though, but joyful and spontaneous ride!
+I wish I wasn't sick.
+But, if there's only one way to go, this is the way to go!

 See ya!